waseemh/waseemh.github.io_F/_posts/2014-09-15-virtualized-web-automation-stack.md

 	firefox

-If you didn't get any error during launch, then Firefox will be running in a headless mode.

 ## Installing Selenium Grid

 Selenium Grid is used to run Selenium/WebDriver based tests on different machines, browsers and operating systems in parallel.
 It makes the whole process of automation tests execution more robust and scalable.